*** Updated June 2021***

 Using Opt-in Boxes to Build Your Email List

 To make subscribing to your email list easy, you want several places on your website where people can opt in to receive some type of freebie.
+If you’re unfamiliar with opt in boxes and landing pages, you can find more info here.
 The sidebar and header of your site are common locations for an opt-in box.
 But you should also consider adding a pop up.
 Even though just about everyone will say they hate pop ups, the truth is, they work.
 Today’s pop ups have settings that allow you to make them as customized as you like.

 This is one example of a pop up: